shamvoke/shamvoke/src/_posts/2026-09-10-7zip-the-last-archive-tool-you-will-ever-need.md

 **3. 🔐 Real Encryption (Not Just a Checkbox)**

-Many default tools either don’t support password protection or do it poorly.
+Many default tools either don't support password protection or do it poorly.

 7-Zip offers AES-256 encryption, meaning your files are actually secure, not just “locked.”